xorann/BigWigs/README.md

 <b><a href="https://github.com/xorann/BigWigs/releases">Download the latest Release here</a></b>

 ## How to install
-<b>a)</b> If you choose to download the .zip file from the latest Release all you have to do is extract the archive in your /World of Warcraft/Interface/AddOns/ directory.<br />
+<b>a)</b> If you choose to download the .zip file from the <a href="https://github.com/xorann/BigWigs/releases">latest Release</a> all you have to do is extract the archive in your /World of Warcraft/Interface/AddOns/ directory.<br />
 <b>b)</b> If you download the raw code from GitHub (<b>Download ZIP</b>) you'll have to unzip the downloaded archive and rename the folder from 'BigWigs-master' to 'BigWigs' and place it in your /World of Warcraft/Interface/AddOns/ directory.
 If possible you should you the latest Release.

 ## Wiki